cncf/servicedesk/README.md

 - An announcement to the TOC mailing list on the day they are included in the Sandbox.
 - If the media contacts CNCF regarding the news, CNCF will make an introduction directly to the project.
-- Correct terminology: “Cloud Native Sandbox” or “CNCF Sandbox projects”
+- Correct terminology: "Cloud Native Sandbox" or "CNCF Sandbox projects"
 - CNCF does not provide press outreach, a CNCF or TOC briefing, a blog, or a social card
 - Exception: A member may share a blog about any open source project, including a Sandbox project.
 See the [CNCF blog guidelines](https://github.com/cncf/foundation/blob/master/blog-guidelines.md)